vmware-archive/isv-docs/README.md

 <a name="pipeline"></a>
 ## Pipeline

-The current version of this pipeline is running at https://hush-house.pivotal.io/teams/PE/pipelines/isvtechhub-deploy-docs
+The pipeline is running at https://hush-house.pivotal.io/teams/PE/pipelines/isvtechhub-deploy-docs.
+It's manually triggered.

 It is deployed via the `pipeline/set-pipline.sh` script.